Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 You can also access the unix timestamp that the action was executed by doing `data.button_last_state[0].timestamp`, this can allow you to determine which button and what action was last executed or calculate how long ago the same button and action was excecuted by also accessing `data.timestamp` which is the current timestamp for the current button and action.

 You could use a choose sequence action that checks whether any other button is held and handle an action for that.
 Be creative!
-Keep in mind that this is less usefull with press actions etc as they're resetted upon a switch reload/save where as a hold/rotate action is more usefull as they're called in an active state.
+Keep in mind that this is less useful with press actions etc as they're resetted upon a switch reload/save where as a hold/rotate action is more useful as they're called in an active state.

 Turn on debugging and open your dev console to see the button_last_state variable and it's values